tobeannouncd/aoc-hs/README.md

 Solutions for Advent of Code problems in Haskell.

+## Update 2024-12-18

+This repo has been archived due to migrating from Stack to Cabal.
+You can see the new repo [here](https://github.com/tobeannouncd/aoc-hs-cabal)

 ## Running Solutions
 Solutions can be run by executing `stack run -- [ARGUMENT(s)]`